adamsan19/doodstream-web/README.md

 An SSR video streaming frontend which uses doodstream.com as a backend.
 It is built using [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).

+**Important Note**: The project currently uses `@cloudflare/next-on-pages`, which has known vulnerabilities.
+Please monitor for updates or consider alternatives if necessary.

 ## Features

 -   🌐 SSR (Server Side Rendering)